ajeetraina/dhi-sample-demos/backstage/guides.md

 ## Step 5: Use an OCI artifact for the Python runtime

+If your Backstage plugins or configuration require Python at runtime (for example, for `node-gyp` rebuilds during production installs), you need Python in the runtime image.
+Adding `python3` as a system package is not an option — on Alpine, `python3` depends on `busybox-binsh`, which provides `/bin/sh` and defeats the distroless property.

-For even more security, you can add the Python runtime as an OCI artifact instead of installing it as a system package.
-This uses the hardened `dhi.io/python` image layered onto the Node.js base, keeping both runtimes tracked in the image SBOM without any package manager at runtime.
+Instead, add the Python runtime as an OCI artifact.
+This uses the hardened `dhi.io/python` image layered onto the Node.js base, keeping both runtimes tracked in the image SBOM without any package manager or shell at runtime.

+> **Warning**
+>
+> Do not add `python3` to the `packages` section of your customization YAML.
+> Unlike build tools such as `g++` and `make` (which install without pulling
+> in a shell), `python3` on Alpine depends on `busybox-binsh`.
+This
+> reintroduces `/bin/sh` into the image, breaking the distroless guarantee:
+>
+> ```console
+> # With python3 as a system package — shell is accessible
+> docker run --rm YOUR_ORG/dhi-node:24-alpine3.23_backstage sh -c "echo hello"
+> hello
+> ```
+>
+> Use an OCI artifact instead to get a hardened Python runtime without
+> compromising the image's security posture.

 ### Using the Docker Hub UI